Cotton Futures and Cotton Options

 producers of cotton?

-China, USA and India produce roughly 80% of
+China, USA and India produce most of

 cotton.